-Macquarie prepares a Funding Strategy for both MGL and MBL on an annual basis and monitors progress against the strategy throughout the year.
+Macquarie prepares a Funding Strategy for MGL and a Funding Strategy for MBL on an annual basis and monitors progress against the strategies throughout the year.

-The Funding Strategy aims to maintain Macquarie's diversity of funding sources for MGL and MBL, ensure ongoing compliance with all liquidity requirements and facilitate forecast asset growth.
+The Funding Strategies aim to maintain diversity of funding sources for MGL and MBL, ensure ongoing compliance with all liquidity requirements and facilitate forecast asset growth.

-The Funding Strategy is reviewed by the ALCO and approved by the respective Boards.
+The Funding Strategies are reviewed by the MGL and MBL ALCO and approved by the respective Boards.